 Hard Hats and Falling Objects

 Since construction workers can build some extremely tall buildings, there is a risk of objects falling from long distances.
 Of course, this should be addressed as a part of the risk assessment, but accidents still happen.
 This is why wearing protective headgear is important for a safe working environment.
+As explained by ProtexAI, using hard hat detection in the workplace also improves safety performance and significantly reduces the risk of any major accidents or safety incidents.

 Ear Plugs and Loud, Excessive Noise